dinosoeren/decap-ai-chat-widget/README.md

 <img src="./img/api-key.jpg" alt="Click the robot icon to enter an API key for any model provider" height="500"/>

 > **Note**: Never commit API keys to version control.
+Do not put them in your `config.yml`.

 ## Caching

 The widget implements intelligent caching to improve performance and reduce API calls.

-- **Post & Repository Cache**: Post lists, post content, repository lists, and file contents are cached for **24 hours**.
+- **Post & Repository Cache**: Post lists, post content, repository lists, and repository contents are cached for **24 hours**.
 - **Chat Cache**:
   - The active conversation is saved automatically as you chat.
-  - Past conversations are stored in the **History** dropdown, scoped to the post you are currently editing.
+  - Past conversations are stored in the **History** dropdown, and are available on all post types that have the `widget: 'ai-chat'` field in your `config.yml`.
-- **Settings Cache**: Your selected model, meta prompt, and code selection settings are cached indefinitely.
+- **Settings Cache**: Your selected model, meta prompt, and settings are cached indefinitely (clear the input fields or clear browser site storage to remove them).
 - **Cache Clearing**: Use the "Refresh Posts" and "Refresh Repositories" buttons to manually clear the relevant cache and fetch fresh data.
 The "Erase Chat" and "Erase All History" buttons manage the chat conversation cache.

 ## GitHub API Limits